chensynj755/ME396P_Characters_recognition/README.md

 * Put all the character's pictures in a folder, and name the picture as the character’s name.
 * Change the path in main_video.py to load images.
 * Put the video you are going to play in your current working directory.
+* Change the CV2 capture file name to the video’s name
 * Run the main_video.py and click identify to recognize the character.